linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

           sudo certbot renew --dry-run

  The **subcommands** and **flags** for renewing a Let's Encrypt Wildcard SSL certificate are given below:

    * `renew`: It will attempt to renew all the Let's Encrypt Wildcard SSL certificates that you have previously obtained.
    * `--dry-run`: Perform a test run of the Certbot to obtain test certificates but not saving them to disk.

-2.Schedule automatic certificate renewal using `crontab`.
+2. Schedule automatic certificate renewal using `crontab`.
 This task will enable certificate renewal at a scheduled time:

           sudo crontab -e